Skip to main content

 Once you have finalized configuring all your settings and your workflow has shifted to only adding new records to the Transactions sheet, you can activate the configuration cache to further optimize performance.
 To enable it:

-Enabling this feature prevents the add-on from having to "look up" your settings during the trade generation process, leading to a much faster and more reliable execution.
+Enabling this feature prevents the add-on from having to "look up" your configurations in the Configuration sheet during the trade generation process, leading to a much faster execution.

 Handling Config Updates

-If you change any value in the Configuration sheet (e.g., updating an API key or adding a new Stock Split), the script will continue to use the "old" values stored in the cache.
+If you change any value in the Configuration sheet (e.g., editing an asset, adding an account, or recording a new Stock Split), the script will continue to use the "old" values stored in the cache.

 You must manually clear the configuration cache after making ANY settings change.